 If it smells sours or off, curdles, turns grayish or gets cloudy, toss it and make fresh.
 Do not store at room temperature.

-Yes, homemade coconut milk is better than store bought.
+Yes, homemade coconut milk can be better than store bought.
 You control exactly what goes into your coconut milk and can dilute it to your preference, thicker or thinner.
 Buy canned organic coconut milk with no additives.
 Here is the brand I buy.

 Yes, but using canned milk is easier and faster.
 With coconut flakes or shredded coconut you must soak in hot water, puree well, strain, then decide what to do with the leftover coconut pulp.